We updated our look! Same Herb Stomp.

 What does Frankincense smell like?

-Warm, balsamic, slightly citrus and pine-like with sweet undertones.
-The character varies by Boswellia species and origin.
+Warm and balsamic, with citrus and pine notes and sweet undertones.
+The exact character varies by Boswellia species and origin.

 Why was Frankincense so valuable historically?

-Limited geographic range plus high demand across the ancient world for religious and ceremonial use.
-The Incense Route was a major trade corridor for over 1,000 years.
+Its limited geographic range combined with high demand across the ancient world for religious and ceremonial use.
+The Incense Route was a major trade corridor for over a thousand years.

 $6–$47